The UNC Policy Manual

 c. student-athlete exceptions to the minimum course requirements set by the Board of Governors and defined in Policy 700.1.1 and Regulation 700.1.1.1[R];

-d. the student-athlete profiles for admitted student athletes including SAT/ACT scores, high school grade point averages and NCAA classifications;
+d. the student-athlete profiles for admitted student athletes including SAT/ACT scores, if applicable, high school grade point averages and NCAA classifications;

 e. information about the majors or programs of study chosen by student athletes;